Former UW star Sidney Jones embracing fresh start in Seahawks’ secondary

-RENTON — Sidney Jones went to a Jacksonville steakhouse late last month to celebrate the end of training camp with the Jaguars.
-He finished off appetizers and a couple of drinks, and his steak plate had just arrived at the table when his phone rang.
+RENTON — Sidney Jones went to a Jacksonville, Florida, steakhouse late last month to celebrate the end of training camp with the Jaguars.
+He finished off appetizers and a couple of drinks, and his steak had just arrived when his phone rang.

 On the other end of the line was the Jaguars general manager informing Jones that he had been traded to the Seahawks.